Cyst Removal in Manhattan: Epidermoid, Sebaceous & Pilar Cysts

 Importance of an Accurate Skin Cyst Diagnosis

-Most cysts can be diagnosed through a clinical skin exam performed by an experienced dermatologist.
-After surgical removal, the cyst is always sent to a laboratory for biopsy and microscopic analysis.
-This confirms the diagnosis and helps rule out other conditions, such as tumors or skin cancers.
+After surgical removal, the cyst is sent to a laboratory for biopsy and microscopic analysis.
+This confirms the diagnosis and rules out other conditions, including tumors or skin cancer, an important step that Dr. Jaliman includes as standard practice.

 Cyst Removal Treatments in NYC: Surgical & Non-Surgical Options